Getting Started with Encord

 Create a Workflow Template

-Create a Workflow template to establish ground truth labels. and give it a meaningful name like “Establishing Benchmarks”.
-The following template is an example.
+Create a Workflow template to establish ground truth labels and give it a meaningful name like “Establishing Benchmarks”.
+The following example template is just one approach; however, the process for creating benchmark labels is flexible, allowing you to choose any Workflow that suits your requirements.

 Create the Benchmark Project